Position

 What is the job outlook for a Defense Attorney?

 The job outlook for Defense Attorneys is promising, with an average of 40,100 positions opening each year.
-This steady demand reflects the ongoing need for legal representation in criminal cases.
-The Bureau of Labor Statistics (BLS) predicts a 7.4% increase in job openings from 2022 to 2032, indicating a growing trend in this field.
-This growth suggests a stable career path for those entering the profession.
+This steady demand reflects a stable career path in the legal field.
+The Bureau of Labor Statistics (BLS) projects a 7.4% increase in job openings from 2022 to 2032.
+This growth indicates a positive trend for those entering or considering this profession.

 Defense Attorneys enjoy a competitive average annual salary of $174,280, according to the BLS.
 This compensation reflects the specialized skills and education required for the role.
-The hourly rate stands at $83.79, highlighting the value placed on their expertise in courtroom settings.
-These figures make the career attractive to many job seekers looking for both job security and financial rewards.
+The hourly rate stands at $83.79, highlighting the value placed on legal expertise in courtroom settings.
+These figures make the career attractive to those seeking both job security and financial rewards.

 Continue to Salaries for Defense Attorney